UmmAbdul-Majeed/mp2-fall2015/README.md

 ### Logistics

-+ This is a week-long machine problem, and will be October 9 by 6:00 p.m.
++ This is a week-long machine problem, and will be due October 9 by 6:00 p.m.
 + This MP will be worth 3% of your final grade, and is an individual assignment.

 ### Background